serdioa/shared-object-pool/README.md

 by the JVM, and the GC thread runs instead, the application may observe that first a phantom reference on the GC'ed object appears in the reference queue, and only later the method `dispose()` continues.
-In such case the protection against abandoned objects provided by the `SecurityManagerStackTraceProvider` first will detect that an object is abandoned, and a short time later will attempt to properly dispose of the object. `SecurityManagerStackTraceProvider` writes a special log message when such case is detected, telling to ignore the previous warning about an abandoned object.
+In such case the protection against abandoned objects provided by the `ConcurrentSharedObjectPool` first detects that an object is abandoned, and a short time later attempts to properly dispose of the object. `ConcurrentSharedObjectPool` writes a special log message when such case is detected, telling to ignore the previous false positive warning about an abandoned object.

 Such false positive warnings happens very rarely.
-One could prevent them by using a `shared object` even after it is disposed of (for example, by calling the method `isDisposed()`), but it is not elegant and makes the code slower.
+One could prevent them by using a `shared object` even after it is disposed of (for example, by calling the method `SharedObject.isDisposed()`), but it is not elegant and makes the code slower.